SirHesti/hsguard/GUIDE.md

 ```
 BASE=/usr/share/keyrings
 ```
-We need also a Datebase Just Run it:
+We need also a Datebase.
+Enter following:
 ```
 @>hsguard --initdb
 Sure you want to create /var/hsguard/hsguard.db (y/n) ?
 Y